0xTCG/vectron/README.md

      - Aggregation: Where the final results are returned.
 This part can return a matrix element (or a math operation on a matrix element), or a call to a function decorated with ```@vectron_bypass``` which compares the matrix element to a fixed threshold and returns a default number (usually a large negative number) if the result is smaller than the threshold. (```@vectron_bypass``` is mostly used in genomic applications and is called ```zdrop```)
 - ```@vectron_scheduler``` which is used to handle and modify how the input sequences are paired and sent to the main kernel.
 In this function -- which basically loops over the target and then the query sequences -- the user can determine which target sequences gets paired up with which query sequences by modifying the nested loops' start, step and stop values.

 After using the above build command for the sample script, one can run the built script by passing the target and query sequences to it as ```sys.arg``` values.
+These sequences do not need to be paired up in advance, as `@vectron_schudler` will do that.
 Here's a sample command:

 ```
 ./example ../data/seqx.txt ../data/seqy.txt